Download 3DGS Render Addon:

 Important note:

 HQ mode is more performance intensive while working in the viewport.
-You should work in LQ Mode, and enable HQ Mode to preview final renders, or before rendering.
+You should work in LQ Mode, and enable HQ Mode to preview final renders.

 When using HQ Mode, you can often get acceptable results using 1 sample, which makes rendering much faster.